- Become a Lawyer

 - Aboriginal-Crown relations

-Lawyers may want to review the modules and topics addressed in The Path, outlined at question 5, when self-assessing whether they have previous education or knowledge that sufficiently addresses the Truth and Reconciliation Commission’s Call to Action #27.
+Lawyers may want to review the modules and topics addressed in The Path when self-assessing whether they have previous education or knowledge that sufficiently addresses the Truth and Reconciliation Commission’s Call to Action #27.

-As per the Rules of the Law Society of Alberta (see Rules 67.4), lawyers who do not complete the Indigenous education within the 18 months will be administratively suspended.
+As per the Rules of the Law Society of Alberta (see Rules 67.4), lawyers who do not complete the Indigenous education or certify an exemption by their deadline will be administratively suspended.

 The Law Society has additional resources for education and self-reflection available on our website.